-The International Vector Equity Portfolio purchases a broad and diverse group of securities of non-U.S. companies in developed markets.
+The International Vector Equity Portfolio is designed to purchase a broad and diverse group of securities of non-U.S. companies in developed markets.
 The Portfolio invests in companies of all sizes, with increased exposure to smaller capitalization, lower relative price, and higher profitability companies as compared to their representation in the International Universe.
-For purposes of this Portfolio, Dimensional Fund Advisors LP (the "Advisor") defines the International Universe as a market capitalization weighted set (e.g., the larger the company, the greater the proportion of the International Universe it represents) of non-U.S. companies in developed markets that have been authorized for investment by the Advisor's Investment Committee.
+For purposes of this Portfolio, the Advisor defines the International Universe as a market capitalization weighted set (e.g., the larger the company, the greater the proportion of the International Universe it represents) of non-U.S. companies in developed markets that have been authorized for investment by the Advisor's Investment Committee.
 The Portfolio's increased exposure to smaller capitalization, lower relative price, and higher profitability companies may be achieved by decreasing the allocation of the Portfolio's assets to larger capitalization, higher relative price, or lower profitability companies relative to their weight in the International Universe or by avoiding purchases in that segment of the market.
 An equity issuer is considered to have a high relative price (i.e., a growth stock) primarily because it has a high price in relation to its book value.
 An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
 In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.